fbpx

 The Miraculous Medal Shrine Crypt

-The Miraculous Medal Shrine Crypt is the final resting place for Vincentians.
+The Basilica Shrine of Our Lady of the Miraculous Medal Crypt is the final resting place for Vincentians.
 If you sit quietly, you can almost hear their hushed tones or feel their priestly presence.
 Their aura is palpable as they lay to rest once again as confreres.
-While they have transitioned from the physical to transphysical, the Vincentians of the Eastern Province, who are placed in The Basilica Shrine of Our Lady of the Miraculous Medal’s Crypt, impart a spiritual connection to visitors.
+While they have transitioned from the physical to transphysical, the Vincentians of the Eastern Province, who are placed in Crypt, impart a spiritual connection to visitors.

 Hidden deep beneath The Basilica Shrine (yet accessible from the building’s Lower Level) the Crypt, also known as the Shrine’s Mortuary Chapel, is the final resting place of 71 Vincentian priests, brothers, and seminarians.
 All of them entered eternal life from 1900 until 1963, when Fr.
 Joseph A. Skelly, CM, founder of the Central Association of the Miraculous Medal, was laid to rest.